Welcome to the homepage for the Southern Appalachian Student Conference on Literature!

-The Department of Literature and Language at East Tennessee State University and King University will host the ninth Southern Appalachian Student Conference on Literature, on Saturday, April 6, 2019, at King University.
+The Department of Literature and Language at East Tennessee State University and King University will host the Tenth Southern Appalachian Student Conference on Literature, in April 2021, at East Tennessee State University.
 This day-long event will permit undergraduate upperclassmen and graduate students the opportunity to present their literary research to peers from colleges and universities in the southern Appalachian region, providing them professional experience as they pursue their studies.

-Dr. Emily Dotson, Assistant Professor of English and Director of Wise Writes at the University of Virginia's College at Wise, will serve as our keynote speaker for our 2019 conference.
-Her talk will be titled "Victorian Daughters and Domestic Care Labor."
+Dr. Erin Presley, Associate Professor of English at Eastern Kentucky University, will serve as our keynote speaker for our 2021 conference.
+Her talk will be titled "Horace Kephart's Place in Appalachian Studies."
 You can learn more about her on our keynote page.

 The SASCOL organizers intend for our participants to learn more of their options as English scholars.
 Being "Southern Appalachian" as a regional marker rather than a content indicator, the conference welcomes submissions addressing any area of literature.
 Cross-disciplinary in nature, the conference welcomes submissions from students in disciplines other than English, as long as their submissions address literature.
 While presentations can be about literature in languages other than English, we ask that the presentations themselves be in English.
 We invite students from all over our region to participate in our conference.

 SASCOL organizers wish to express their gratitude to the Office of the Provost and Vice President of Academic Affairs, Vice President Bert C. Bach, the Department of Literature and Language and its chair, Professor Katherine Weiss, and Dr. Brian Chisom, Associate Vice President of Roanoke College, for their continued support of this event.

 c/o Department of Literature and Language